7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 User testing confirmed many of our assumptions—for instance, that travel planners were content to leave the host site to pay on a separate payment screen.
 But it also led to unexpected findings.
 One of the most surprising and consequential was that when users selected Pay Now, they weren’t yet ready to pay.
 Even if there was an on-page summary of their booking details, they expected an additional step—one last confirmation button to click before initiating payment.

-Though it’s wise to approach the novel, differentiating aspects of your product as areas for bespoke design and development, reinventing the wheel at every step creates more problems than it solves.
+The novel, differentiating aspects of your product often warrant bespoke design and development, yet reinventing the wheel at every step can create more problems than it solves.
 In my career, I’ve seen organizations throw large sums of money at custom-coded interface elements believing it would help differentiate them from competitors.
-The risk with that approach is that you can end up with massive budget overruns—in some cases, as much as 10 times the initial cost estimates—only to produce lackluster reboots of highly refined products.
+The risk with that approach is that you can end up with massive budget overruns—sometimes reaching 10 times the initial cost estimates—only to produce lackluster reboots of highly refined products.

 There are notable exceptions, of course.
 Uber is widely credited with reinventing the ride-hailing space through its well-designed mapping software and intuitive mobile interface.
 Experts at Boston University’s School of Hospitality Administration make a compelling argument that Airbnb’s user-friendly residential booking service upended the hospitality sector.
 And in developing its Vision Pro, Apple invested mightily in custom-designed spatial computing technology—rolling out its first 3D camera, along with a sophisticated array of cameras and sensors—to create a cinematically rich mixed-reality experience.
 But these products marked wholesale paradigm shifts in user experience; in a sense, design innovation laid bare entirely new markets.